Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 • Permission to stay outside the immigration rules, such as on special compelling or compassionate grounds

-To apply for this visa, you will need your family member’s application number for their Tier 2 (or equivalent) visa.
+To apply for this visa, you will need your family member’s application number for their Skilled Worker (or equivalent) visa.
 This will be in the form of either a Global Web Form (GWF) or a Unique Application Number (UAN).

 You will need to ensure that you fill in the online application for the visa as accurately as possible.
 You will also need to upload a range of supporting documents in order to support your application, such as those that prove that the relationship between you and your family member is genuine.